Life Should Be 3D is a blog about 3D architectural design and rendering.

 CastleView 3D’s motto is “where dreams take shape,” and I feel that’s exactly what I do — help people take their home design dreams and shape them into three-dimensional representations of what they could look like in the real world.
 Many people have told me what a difficult time they have making the jump from a confusing floorplan full of numbers, lines, and jargon into imagining what the completed project will actually look like.
 That’s why my skill in producing detailed images, with realistic colors and textures, provides such a valuable service.
 My clients’ excitement is contagious as they see their new home or addition spring to life in three-dimensional color renderings — another part of what makes this work so enjoyable for me.

 I was born in Houston, Texas, and have lived all over the United States.
 But I like Rochester, New York, best of all and call it my “home of choice.”
-My husband and I and our two cats live in a 1935 “English cottage” style home in a suburb of Rochester.
+My two cats and I live in a 1935 “English cottage” style home in a suburb of Rochester.
 But luckily, thanks to the wonders of modern web technology, I am able to collaborate with people anywhere in the world.
 I have worked with clients from as far away as Turkey, Australia, and UK.